Skip to content

 3. Tool calls are resolved by category — crow_memory routes to the memory server, crow_projects to the project server, etc.

-4. The AI sees the 7 category tools from the router pattern, plus crow_discover for schema lookup
+4. The AI sees the router-style category tools (the executor dispatches the memory, projects, blog, sharing, storage, and media categories), plus crow_tools, crow_discover for schema lookup, and explicit orchestration tools

 5. Results are truncated to 2000 characters to prevent context overflow